La Lanterne du Marais – All Shares Sold

 When you go just a bit further into the bedroom, you’ll discover another toilet with a sink so you don’t have to go far to midnight relief, an enormous handcrafted closet for more belongings than you can possibly bring with you, a café table, and chairs in front of a window at which you can pen your poems overlooking rue du Roi de Sicile.
 In addition, there is another flat-screen TV for late-night viewing from the comfort of your bed and the bed is a Queen-size made up of twins that can be separated to accommodate just about anyone’s sleeping habits.

 All the windows are double-paned for total silence.
 The apartment is air-conditioned and heated for year-round comfort.
-It will be equipped with an abundance of linens of the finest quality.
-The kitchen will be missing nothing so even the finest of chefs will be content creating gourmet meals.
+It is equipped with an abundance of linens of the finest quality.
+The kitchen is missing nothing so even the finest of chefs will be content creating gourmet meals.

 Meanwhile, the neighborhood is for want of nothing, too.
 No matter in which direction you turn, everything is at your toes.
 The Seine is a short walk away, as is the Ile Saint-Louis, Place de la Bastille, Place des Vosges, l’Hôtel de Ville, the BHV Department store, rue des Francs Bourgeois, rue des Rosiers, etc., etc., etc. Just next door on rue Pavée is the famous Agoudas Hakehilos Synagogue designed by Art Nouveau architect Hector Guimard erected between 1913 and 1914.
 Just a short walk down rue Saint-Paul is the hidden Village Saint-Paul and steps away is the Maison Européenne de la Photographie.
 What’s in the immediate vicinity is so overwhelmingly abundant that it would be near to impossible to note it all here.